-Ads depicting women ‘painted over’ after Taliban enter Kabul
+Ads depicting women ‘painted over’ after Taliban enters Kabul

 The adverts appear to be outside Taj Beauty Salon, which describes itself as “the best bridal beauty salon in Afghanistan”.

-A video on the business’ Facebook page in March this year shows models posing in wedding dresses in two of the adverts situated either side of the entrance to the salon.
+A video posted on the business’s Facebook page in March this year shows models posing in wedding dresses in two of the adverts situated either side of the entrance to the salon.

-The incident comes despite a Taliban spokesman’s claim the militant group “will respect rights of women” when it takes control of Afghanistan.
+The incident comes despite a Taliban spokesperson’s claim the militant group “will respect rights of women” when it takes control of Afghanistan.

 Suhail Shaheen told BBC News: “We will respect rights of women ... our policy is that women will have access to education and work, to wear the hijab.”